julie-jiang/sudoku/README.md

 well.
 Difficulty is determined by the number of indeterminate values in the puzzle.
 A `hard` puzzle will have approximately 80% of the values removed, a `medium` puzzle will have 50% removed, and an `easy` puzzle will only have 30% removed.
-The default size is 9 and difficulty is "medium".
+The default size is 9 and difficulty is `medium`.

 Put together, if we want to generate 15 puzzles 16 by 16 in size that are `hard`, hide the output and write to the directory `reallyhardpuzzles`: